 You know, maybe he didn't have to.

-Maybe they'd heard him on the campaign trail again and again and again saying, Don't leave.
+Maybe they'd heard him on the campaign trail again and again and again saying, don't leave.

 They're laid off.

-They were crying, they were it was a very sad situation.
+It was a very sad situation.

 So stay where you are or build in the United States.